Oichkatzelesfrettschen/v7unix/README.md

 ## Ticket spinlocks

 The kernel spinlock implementation includes an optional fair ticket lock.
-Define `USE_TICKET_LOCK` when compiling to enable this variant.
 Ticket locks are recommended on multiprocessor machines where fairness is desirable; the default lock is faster but can starve under heavy contention.
+CMake exposes three options to tune the behaviour:

+* `SPINLOCK_UNIPROCESSOR` &ndash; compile out spinlocks entirely on uniprocessor builds.
+* `USE_TICKET_LOCK` &ndash; enable the fair ticket lock variant.
-Define `SPINLOCK_UNIPROCESSOR` to compile out locking on uniprocessor builds or `SPINLOCK_DEBUG` to instrument lock acquire and release with timing.
+* `SPINLOCK_DEBUG` &ndash; instrument lock acquire and release with timing information.

+Enable any of these with `-D<option>=ON` when invoking CMake.

 ## SVR4 compatibility